BYUignite/hips/docker/README.md

 **Docker Setup:**
 - The `launch_hips.sh` script initializes the docker setup and can be used to enter the container at any time
-- The first run produces an `entrypoint.sh` file is run anytime the container is open and ensures HiPS is installed in the container.
-It doesn't rebuild HiPS if source code is edited, however, to account for cases when
+- The first run produces an `entrypoint.sh` file that is run anytime the container is open and ensures HiPS is installed in the container; however, it doesn't rebuild HiPS if source code is edited, so you must rebuild manually after making changes.
 - The container provides the complete build environment (dependencies, compilers) for HiPS

 **File Sharing & Workflow:**